 How do I get approved for a student loan?

 Approval for a student personal loan in Australia could depend on individual finances and the lender’s eligibility criteria.
-One of the best things you can do is to try and improve how reliable lenders perceive you as a borrower, as well as to research and compare your student personal loan options before applying.
+One of the best things you can do is to try and improve how reliable lenders perceive you as a borrower, as well as to research and compare your student personal loan options before submitting a loan application.

 - Pay off your debt – If you have existing debt from a credit card or another personal loan, lenders will see this when they examine your personal finances.
 Try to pay off your debt, or at least consistently meet your monthly repayment amounts to help improve your credit score.

-- Compare student loan options with RateCity comparison tools, such as student loan comparison tables, to ensure you’re getting the most competitive personal loan for your financial needs.
+- Compare student loan options - RateCity's comparison tools, such as the student loan comparison table on this page, can help you ensure you’re getting the most competitive personal loan for your financial needs.

-- Carefully examine the eligibility criteria of the lender, particularly if you are an international student, to make sure you’re applying for a student loan you could be approved for.
+- Carefully examine the eligibility criteria of the lender - This is particularly important if you are an international student, to make sure you’re applying for a student loan you could be approved for.

 Alternatively, you can consult a finance broker and let them organise the loan on your behalf.
-Most finance brokers won’t charge for the service; instead, they’ll earn a commission from the lender.
+Often finance brokers won’t charge for the service; instead, they’ll earn a commission from the lender.